Recover From Betrayal

 • “After everything we’ve built, how could they risk it all?”

 If these thoughts resonate with you, I want you to know that your feelings are completely valid.
 This betrayal cuts deep, and you don’t need to soften your anger or rush through the pain.
 You deserve a space to feel every emotion and make sense of it.
-My goal is to help you work through this hurt and, if you both choose, rebuild your relationship.

 Every couple’s path is different.
 Some choose to work through the pain and rebuild, while others may decide that separation is best.
 My role is to support you in reaching clarity and finding a path that feels right for you.